WillACosta/star-wars-characters/README.md

 # Technical Resources

-- Clean architecture, SOLID and atomic design concepts
+- Layered architecture, SOLID and atomic design concepts
 - Usage of a simple state management with native hooks
 - Unit tests with Jest
 - Responsive version using Media Query rules